AdamGaidi/IT2810-P4-database-search-catalog/README.md

 #### `yarn cypress:open`

-Opens the cypress window where you can select a cypress tests to run
+Opens the cypress window where you can select a cypress tests to run.

 ## What our site does